ProfessorProf/valorscripts/README.md

 Shows you (and only you) the Damage Increment values of everyone on the current map.

+### Show Unmovable
+Syntax: `!unmo`

+Shows you (and only you) which characters on the current map have the skill Unmovable and at what level.

 ### Roll Initiative
 Syntax: `!init`